 Knowing how to dress for your body type is a combination of accentuating the features of your body that look good while drawing eyes away from the parts you’re least happy with.
 The first step is to identify your shape.
-In this guide, we will cover “mid-section” shapes, athletic shapes, and variations for extra tall and extra short men, both large and petite.
+In this detailed guide, how to dress for your body type for men, we cover “mid-section” shapes, athletic shapes, and variations for tall and short men, both large and petite.

 Our civilization has been wearing some form of clothes for 170,000 years.
 It wasn’t until the year 1868 that the invention of the tape measure made it possible to create a standard set of sizes used to create off the rack clothing.
 Before that society-changing invention, no one had to worry about buying clothes that fit their body, because clothes were made specifically for the person who would be wearing it.
 Today, understanding how to dress your body type is one of the most difficult aspects of assembling a wardrobe.